tenable/Kastle/site/src/main/docs/consumer.md

 - `expectingEither`: Handy shortcut.
 This will allow you to have your processing function to return Either[E, Unit], if Right it will commit, if left it will reject.
 - `expectingTry`: Handy shortcut.
 This will allow you to have your processing function to return Try[Unit]
 - `expectingProcessAction`: Handy shortcut.
 This will allow you to have your processing function to return ProcessAction.
 Which is the most flexible included return type

-- `withRebalanceDetector`: If set and a rebalance occurs while your *cancelable* processing function runs, it will cancel it.
-Might be handy for long running processing functions.

 At least a `consumingXXX` and a `expectingXXX` functions must be called before calling the function run.